ruvnet/agentic-employment/backend/app/utils/auth.md

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

-### Step 6: Obtain and Use the Token
+## Step 5: Obtain and Use the Token

-To authenticate, you need to obtain a token by sending a POST request to `/token` endpoint with your credentials.
+To authenticate, obtain a token by sending a

+ POST request to the `/token` endpoint with your credentials.

 ```sh
 curl -X POST "http://localhost:8000/token" -H "Content-Type: application/x-www-form-urlencoded" -d "username=test@example.com&password=fakehashedpassword"